IkennaOnuorah/Ikenna_Flixster/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Nana was a huge help when I was running into trouble displaying the movie/poster images for my flixster website.